 Once students have planned their arguments, it may be hard to hold them back!
 While it’s good to see students so engaged, sometimes this enthusiasm can result in an unmanageable or unfocused debate.

-To prevent this, Kialo Edu’s argument map provides a clear structure.
+To have a more streamlined debate, Kialo discussions have a clear structure based on argument-mapping princples.
 Arguments are set out in branches, with claims building on those above.
-To keep discussions on track, and ensure all students are participating, encourage students to use the argument tree structure to guide their arguments.
+To keep discussions on track and ensure all students are participating, encourage students to use the discussion overview structure to guide their arguments.

 Pre-planning also prevents more confident students from monopolizing discussions.
 All contributions are visible to educators, so they can prompt contributions from less confident students.
 Or challenge confident students to bring others into the discussion.
 It’s time for everyone to have their voices heard!